First-order quantum-gravitational correction to Friedmannian cosmology from covariant, holomorphic spinfoam cosmology

 Spinfoam cosmology is a subject of increasing interest.
-The work done so far has successfully highlighted a cosmological sector in the covariant loop quantization of general relativity by computing transition amplitudes between two quantum-gravitational states that describe the geometrical structure of the universe induced by pure gravity without matter.
+The work done so far has successfully highlighted a cosmological sector in the covariant loop quantization of general relativity by computing transition amplitudes between quantum-gravitational states that describe the geometrical structure of the universe induced by pure gravity without matter.
 Disregarding the conceptual issues that spinfoam models and, therefore, spinfoam cosmology are facing today, the results obtained from the BRV quantum-cosmological model were considered to hold in order to study the emergent physics in a semiclassical framework.
-The leading-order quantum-gravitational correction of the order of the Planck constant $\hbar$ was added to the simplest, classical Friedmann Hamiltonian constraint.
-The solution of this particular semiclassical Friedmann model describes a universe with an insignificantly small decelerating expansion $\bigl(\textnormal{of the order} \, l_p^{2/3}\bigr)$.
-It was shown that the same findings correspond to those of a classical, flat Friedmannian cosmology without cosmological constant, coupled to an ultralight, irrotational, stiff, perfect fluid matter distribution or a massless, real scalar field theory.
-The quantum-gravitational modification and its effect yield the same findings in the frameworks of the Euclidean as well as the Lorentzian EPRL models.
-They are robust with respect to changes in the numbers of nodes $N$ and links $L$ of regular, abstract boundary graphs.
-However, improved spinfoam amplitudes have to be computed, at least to the next order in the vertex expansion in order to have irrefutable and conclusive proof of the validity of the approximation and its physical interpretation.
+The leading-order quantum-gravitational correction of the order of the Planck constant $\hbar$ was added to the simplest classical Friedmann Hamiltonian constraint.
+The solution of this particular semiclassical Friedmann model describes a universe with a small decelerating expansion of the order $l_{\textnormal{P}}^{2/3}$ (or a universe with an accelerating contraction of the same order).
+It was shown that these findings correspond, on the one hand, to those of a classical, flat Friedmannian cosmology without cosmological constant, coupled to an ultralight, irrotational, stiff, perfect fluid matter distribution, and on the other hand, to a massless, real scalar field theory.
+The quantum-gravitational contribution to the classical Friedmann Hamiltonian constraint and its effect yield the same findings in the frameworks of the Euclidean and the Lorentzian EPRL models.
+It is robust with respect to changes in the numbers of nodes $N$ and links $L$ of regular, abstract boundary graphs.
+However, improved spinfoam amplitudes have to be computed at least to the next order in the vertex expansion in order to have irrefutable and conclusive proof of the validity of the approximation and its physical interpretation.